magenta/magenta-js/music/README.md

 # MagentaMusic.js API

-This JavaScript implementation of MusicVAE uses [TensorFlow.js](https://js.tensorflow.org) for GPU-accelerated inference with Magenta's note-based music models.
+This JavaScript implementation of Magenta's musical note-based models uses [TensorFlow.js](https://js.tensorflow.org) for GPU-accelerated inference.

-We have made an effort to port what we our most useful models, but please file an issue if you think something is missing, or feel free to submit a Pull Request!
+We have made an effort to port what our most useful models, but please file an issue if you think something is missing, or feel free to submit a Pull Request!

 For the Python TensorFlow implementations, see the [main Magenta repo](https://github.com/tensorflow/magenta).